Year in Review 2019 — React.js, Gatsby.js, Developer Student Clubs & DSC Summit 2019

 2019 has been an interesting year for me.
 Why interesting?!
 Because this year saw the end of my freshman year and the beginning of my sophomore year at college.
 I grew more than I ever have in years, experienced things that I consider extraordinary, had the privilege to meet some amazing people.
 I did stuff and faced a few things that I never thought I would.
 To summarize in one line, it's been a hell of a ride. 💯

-The demise of My Father
+The demise of my father

-I thought a lot about whether I should add this in my Year in Review or not.
+I thought a lot about whether I should add this to my Year in Review or not.
 It was a difficult decision to make.
-But in the end, I decided I will because it’s a big part of what happened in 2019, probably the biggest.
+But in the end, I decided I will because it's a big part of what happened in 2019, probably the biggest.

 On the eve of December 10, 2019, my father passed away.
 He had been on bed rest for six months and was not making any significant recovery.
 I am not going to write much about it for personal reasons.
 Kindly keep him in your prayers.

 ⚡ For the first time this year, Google opened its applications for Pakistani students to apply to its Developer Student Club program.
 Developer Student Clubs (DSC) are university-based Google community group for students interested in Google Developer Technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome to join these communities on their campuses. 💥

 I along with thousands of other applicants applied.
 I got shortlisted, then interviewed and by the end of July 2019, I was greeted with this email.
 Congratulations we are thrilled to inform you that you have been selected as a Developer Student Club Lead for your campus.
 You can read the rest. 😉

 Other than me, 41 other students from all across Pakistan received this email.
 There were, of course, some formalities afterward.
 And then, voila!
 We all were in the first batch of the DSC Leads from Pakistan. 🥂